25675-ops/sales-data-analysis-dashboard/README.md

-# sales-data-analysis-dashboard
-i developed a comprehensive project in excel, creating multiple dashboards and  tables to analyse the data. this process involved several stages, including data preprocessing, data cleaning, and data visualization
+The objective of this project is to analyze product sales data to identify key trends and performance patterns.
+It aims to transform raw sales data into meaningful insights that support better business and sales decisions.